thomascrha/pipelam/README.md

 Usage: make [target]

 Targets:
-  all             Build the project build           Build the project without cleaning build_dir       Create build directory if it doesn't exist build_test      Build the test suite clean           Remove built executables download_json_h Download the json.h external single header lib format          Format the code using clang-format help            Display this help message install         Install pipelam to the system rebuild         Clean and build the project run             Run the project test            Rebuild the project and run tests uninstall       Uninstall pipelam from the system
+  build           Build and download all deps for the project build_dir       Create build directory if it doesn't exist build_test      Build the test suite clean           Remove built executables and object files debug           Build with enhanced debugging symbols for GDB derun           Run the project download_json_h Download the json.h external single header lib format          Format the code using clang-format generate_man    Generate man pages from scdoc help            Display this help message install         Install pipelam to the system install_systemd Install systemd (user) service and timer rebuild         Clean and build the project release         Create a release NOTE: VERSION is required.
+Usage: make release VERSION=X.Y.Z run             Run the project test            Rebuild the project and run tests uninstall       Uninstall pipelam from the system